gbif/ipt/IPT2ManualNotes.wiki.md

 <br>
 <b>No Internet connectivity</b> - The IPT requires an active Internet connection to function properly.
 An error will occur if connectivity to the Internet is lost when the button labeled "Validate" button is clicked.
 Restore Internet connectivity before trying to proceed with registration.<br>
 <br>
 <b>Incorrect Base or Proxy URL</b> - The Base URL is automatically detected and configured during the IPT setup process (see the "IPT Setup II" section).
 Changes in the configuration of the server on which the IPT is installed could require a change in the Base URL or the Proxy URL.
-The Base and Proxy URLs can be changed on the Configure IPT Settings page (see the explanations for Base URL and Proxy URL in the "Configure IPT Settings" section).<br>
+The Base and Proxy URLs can be changed on the Configure IPT Settings page (see the explanations for Base URL and Proxy URL in the [[Configure IPT settings|IPT2ManualNotes.wiki#configure-ipt-settings]] section).<br>
 <br>
 <b>Firewall</b> - If the Internet connection is live, a firewall may be preventing connections to the Base URL or Proxy.
 Change the firewall or proxy settings to all outside connections.<br>
 <br>